12 (Non-Sexual) Uses for 900 Numbers in Decades Past

 The term "900 number" probably conjures up images of phone sex operators or, even worse, teen heartthrobs tricking young girls into running up their parents' phone bills.
-In 900 numbers' heydays during the 1980s and 1990s, though, callers could do all sorts of things simply by dialing 1-900 and having a charge added to their phone bills.
+But during the 1980s and 1990s, the heyday of 900 numbers, callers could do all sorts of things simply by dialing 1-900 and having a charge added to their phone bills.
 Let's take a look at some of the more interesting examples.

 The very earliest 900 numbers weren't built around exorbitant per-minute charges; they only set callers back for their normal long-distance rates.
 In March 1977, callers could dial a special 900 number and ask President Jimmy Carter a question for a national radio broadcast moderated by Walter Cronkite.

 Ever wonder what's going on during a space shuttle mission?
 During the 1980s, NASA ran a 900 number that filled you in.
-For 35 cents a minute, callers could listen in on mission status reports and any press conferences NASA held mid-flight.
+For $2 for the first minute and $.45 per additional minute, callers could listen in on mission status reports and any press conferences NASA held mid-flight.
 The number was originally created so journalists could listen to conversation between the shuttle and mission control.
 The hotline later became public, which made for a horrifying situation when thousands of callers heard the Challenger explosion in real time.

 DC Comics found itself in an awkward spot in 1988 when Batman fans had become truly sick of Jason Todd, the second character to fill the role of Robin.
 DC didn't know what to do with the character, though, so the writers let the fans decide.
 At the end of Batman #427, the Joker brutally beat Robin and left him to die in an explosion.
-DC printed a 900 number in that issue and gave voters a 36-hour window to call and vote on whether or not the Boy Wonder should die.
-Fans killed off Robin by a 5,343 to 5,271 margin, which led to outcry among old-guard comic fans and writers.
-Of course, since we're talking about comics, Jason Todd later miraculously came back to life.
+DC printed a 900 number in that issue and gave voters a 36-hour window to call and vote on whether the Boy Wonder should live or die.
+Fans killed off Robin by a 5343 to 5271 margin, which led to outcry among old-guard comic fans and writers.
+(Jason Todd later miraculously came back to life.)

 In 1983, Saturday Night Live ran a sketch in which Eddie Murphy held up "Larry the Lobster" and let viewers call a 900 number to decide whether or not he would boil the tasty crustacean.
 The voters apparently had a soft sport for Larry and narrowly voted to save him from the pot.
 (Murphy boiled the lobster anyway.)

 D.J.
-Jazzy Jeff and Will Smith spent a lot of their time in the late '80s touring and recording albums, but what else were they doing?
+Jazzy Jeff and The Fresh Prince, a.k.a.
+Will Smith, spent much of the late 1980s touring and recording albums, but they were also keeping busy with a 900 number.
 In 1989 the duo was pulling in over 100,000 calls a week to hear a series of daily two-minute messages about their wacky adventures.
-According to a contemporary New York Times report, the duo's annual income from their hotline alone was "well into six figures."
+According to a 1989 report in The New York Times, the duo's annual income from their hotline alone was "well into six figures."

-NBC allowed voters to call a 900 number to show their preference for Jimmy Carter or Ronald Reagan during the 1980 presidential debate.
-The results were the same as in the actual election: the audience preferred Reagan.
-Actual pollsters were distressed about these widely reported results since the poll's sample wasn't randomly selected, and in 1983 NBC's Nightline quit using the unscientific 900-number-driven polls.
+During the 1980 presidential debate, NBC allowed viewers to call a 900 number to log their preference for Jimmy Carter or Ronald Reagan.
+The results were the same as in the actual election: The audience preferred Reagan.
+Actual pollsters were distressed about these widely reported results since the poll's sample wasn't randomly selected.
+In 1983, NBC's Nightline quit using the unscientific 900-number-driven polls.

 How could NBC possibly improve on the perfection of The A-Team?
 By letting the viewers vote for an episode's ending.
 In November 1986 the show featured an episode in which Hannibal and the team brought a political-adviser-turned-felon played by Jeff Corey back to the States.

 After Jose Canseco became baseball's first player to ever hit 40 home runs and steal 40 bases in a season en route to winning the 1988 AL MVP, he became an icon to sports fans and teenage girls alike.
 In 1989 Canseco debuted "DIAL JOSE," a 900 number on which he opined about everything from baseball to the trappings of fame.
-In its first two months of operation, the hotline raked in over $500,000.
-Canseco reportedly pocketed a 75-percent cut of that revenue.
-The 900 number's administrators later told the press, "Jose was a great success with our usual target audience -- 14- to 18-year-old girls.
+In its first two months of operation, the hotline raked in over $500,000, with Canseco reportedly pocketing a 75 percent cut of that revenue.
+The 900 number's administrators later told the press, "Jose was a great success with our usual target audience—14- to 18-year-old girls.
 They wanted to hear what he had to say."